LahlouS/mcp-pg-koyeb-gradio/Article.md

 		print(f"Migration failed: {e}")
 ```

-You'll just have to **provide the DB credentials** in a `.env` and provide the `./customers_df_filtered.csv` `./articles.csv` `./transaction_sample.csv` in the current directory.
+You'll just need to **provide the DB credentials** in a `.env` and place the `./customers_df_filtered.csv` `./articles.csv` `./transaction_sample.csv` in the current directory.

 *==NOTE==: after downloading the dataset, checkout the `database/sample_transaction.ipynb` script to sample the dataset*

-The populate script is not very efficient so it take a bit of time to migrate everything but you get progression log every 5 sec.
+The populate script isn't super optimized, so it might take a little while to run but you'll get progress logs every 5 seconds.

-Once done, you can verify it worked properly with a query like that:
+Once done, you can verify that everything worked with a simple query:
 ```sql
 SELECT count(*) FROM transactions;
 ```
-depending on the size of your sample, it should give you something like that:
+Depending on your sample size, you should get something like:
 ```
   count
 ---------